Ada-Developers-Academy/cs-fun-interview-practice/04/bipartition-graph.md

 There is no way to place all of the pups into two separate groups such that no pups would fight with each other.

-If we were to place Fido and Nala in Group 1, we could place Cooper in Group 2.
-Then, when we tried to place Spot in either group, we would find that there's no where for him to be placed because he is disliked by a pup in both Group 1 and Group 2.
+Fido can be placed in either group.
+If Nala is placed in Group 1, Cooper must be placed in Group 2.
+Then, Cooper cannot be placed in either group because he is disliked by a pup in both
+Group 1 and Group 2.
 ```